EGI-Federation/documentation/content/en/providers/operations-manuals/man01_how_to_publish_site_information.md

 The site BDII needs to be configured to read from every node in the site which publishes information (meaning that it runs a so-called resource BDII).
-In YAIM this is defined with the BDII*REGIONS variable, which contains a list of node names which in turn refer to variables called BDII*&lt;NODE&gt;\_URL which specify the LDAP URL of each resource BDII.
+In YAIM this is defined with the `BDII_REGIONS` variable, which contains a list of node names which in turn refer to variables called `BDII_NODE_URL` which specify the LDAP URL of each resource BDII.

 Some services may have DNS aliases for multiple hosts, but the BDII_REGIONS must contain the real hostnames for each underlying node - the information in the